Eason-247/nhentai-extension/README.md

-This is a chrome extension that
+A Chrome extension that turns selected numbers into nhentai link.

+Set up:
+  Go to extension page, click 'load unpacked'